-As with any cosmetic surgery, there are several factors a plastic surgeon needs to take into account before taking you on as a patient.
-Below are the reasons why you might not qualify for liposuction for your fat removal.
+As with any cosmetic surgery, there are several factors a plastic surgeon needs to take into account before taking you on as a liposuction candidate.
+The NuBody Concepts Cosmetic Surgery teams in Nashville and Memphis have treated thousands of liposuction patients.
+Below we share the reasons why you might not qualify for liposuction for your fat removal.

 Your BMI is Too High

-Even though it’s not a perfect measurement, your Body Mass Index (BMI) is one of the factors taken into consideration.
+Even though it’s not a perfect measurement, your Body Mass Index (BMI) is one of the indicators whether you’re a good liposuction candidate.
 It is a simple calculation using your weight and height to determine the decision to operate.

 The higher the BMI, the higher the risk of complications from surgery.
 For instance, studies have found that patients with a BMI greater than 40 are over 3 times more susceptible for complications than patients with normal weight.
 Interestingly, you are not home free on the other end of the spectrum either.
 Patients who are too thin with not enough “give” in their skin are at higher risk of having irregularities and indentations after liposuction.